Uber's use of encrypted messaging may set legal precedents

 It is unclear when Uber began using Wickr, but for the last two years Uber paid for a business version of the service that gave it the ability to preserve messages for as long as a year instead of a maximum of six days.

+Wickr said in a statement on Thursday that "taking proactive steps to protect information systems and communications including via encryption and data minimization is always seen as a positive within any industry given today's risks" of data breaches.

-In the middle of the contentious court hearing Tuesday, Uber chief executive Dara Khosrowshahi tweeted: "True that Wickr, Telegram were used often at Uber when I came in.
+In the middle of the contentious court hearing Tuesday, Uber Chief Executive Dara Khosrowshahi tweeted: "True that Wickr, Telegram were used often at Uber when I came in.
 As of Sept 27th I directed my teams NOT to use such Apps when discussing Uber-related business."

-US district judge William Alsup opened the pre-trial hearing by admonishing attorneys that counsel in future cases can be "found in malpractice" if they do not turn over evidence from specialised communications tools.
+US District Judge William Alsup opened the pre-trial hearing by admonishing attorneys that counsel in future cases can be "found in malpractice" if they do not turn over evidence from specialized communications tools.

 Such a declaration could hurt Uber, as its primary defense has been that Waymo has turned up no concrete evidence of the trade-secret theft.
 Now, Waymo can claim that such evidence was simply deleted.

-Andy Wilson, chief executive of forensics software maker Logikcull, said it is already common for companies to search for usage of encrypted apps or deleted messages when conducting internal investigations.

-He said his company's program is used by Salesforce.com Inc and other businesses to scan emails and chat messages.
+He said his company's program is used by businesses to scan emails and chat messages.
 Emails showing a user signed up for a service such as Signal or Telegram are held against them in internal investigations, he said, as are records showing a text was deleted.

 "It's a huge win for (customers) because it shows ill-intent" on the part of the subject of the investigation, Mr Wilson said.